GSA/notifications-api/terraform/README.md

 # Terraform

 This directory holds the Terraform modules for maintaining Notify.gov's API infrastructure.
-You can might want to:
+You might want to:
 * [read about the directory structure](#structure), or
 * [get set up to develop HCL code](#retrieving-existing-bucket-credentials).